dgyliang/Hunting-Horn-Player/README.md

 # Hunting-Horn-Player

 Very simple Discord music player bot made with discord.py, with Munster Hunter quirks.
-Do not recommend adding additional functionalities to this bot without organizing the existing music bot functionality into a cog.
+Do not recommend adding additional functionalities to this bot without organizing the existing music bot functionality into a cog, as this was made with just the music bot in mind, and uses some messy global variables to accomplish certain tasks.

 Python 3; youtube_dl and discord.py with audio extension libraries required.
 FFmpeg also needs to be downloaded and added to path: https://www.ffmpeg.org/